snprim/ST558_project_2/Report-Saturday.md

 leave-one-out cross validation method (thus the argument `method = "LOOCV"`).
 We set the `tuneLength` as 10 and let the model chooses the best model automatically.
 Then we use the model to predict `cnt` on the test data.
-Finally, we calculate RMSE to see the fit of the model and for comparison.
+Finally, we calculate RMSE to check the fit of the model.

 ``` r
 modelLookup("rpart")